The roles of bulk and surface thermodynamics in the selective adsorption of a confined azeotropic mixture: Introduction

 The rest of the article is organized as follows.
-In Sec.
-II, we introduce the LJ mixture and outline the underpinning hyper-DFT framework.
-In Sec.
-III, we validate the approach against GCMC simulations and examine adsorption and selectivity in a slit-pore that interacts with both species in the same manner.
-We analyze the bulk thermodynamic behavior of the mixture, with particular emphasis on the role of the azeotropic composition across a wide range of pressures and temperatures, in Sec.
-IV.
-In Sec.
-V, we develop a thermodynamic description of pore selectivity that sheds light on the underlying driving forces for selective adsorption.
-Finally, Sec.
-VI summarizes our main findings and discusses their broader implications and possible extensions.
+In Sec. \tcr{II.A}, we introduce the LJ mixture and outline the underpinning \tcr{LMFT-based} framework. \tcr{Sections II.B--II.D provide details on the neural cDFT setup.} In Secs. \tcr{III.A and III.B}, we validate the approach against GCMC simulations and examine adsorption and selectivity in a slit-pore that interacts with both species in the same manner.
+We analyze the bulk thermodynamic behavior of the mixture, with particular emphasis on the role of the azeotropic composition across a wide range of pressures and temperatures, in Sec. \tcr{III.C}.
+In Sec. \tcr{III.D}, we develop a thermodynamic description of pore selectivity that sheds light on the underlying driving forces for selective adsorption.
+Finally, Sec. \tcr{IV} summarizes our main findings and discusses their broader implications and possible extensions.